oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab3/lab3-configure-app-to-connect-to-basedb.md

     ![connect using sqldeveloper](./images/connect.png" ")

-2. Create the Application schema user
+2. Create the Application schema user, Copy the SQL Command to Create schema user in your sql developer and Click on Run Script

      ```
      <copy>